 The time needed to complete and file this form will vary depending on individual circumstances.
-The estimated average time is:
+The estimated average times are:

-Recordkeeping. . . .
+Recordkeeping .
 77 hr., 15 min.

-Learning about the
+Learning about the law or the form .
+24 hr., 52 min.

+Preparing the form . .
+42 hr., 7 min.

 Copying, assembling, and sending the form

 to the IRS 4 hr., 17 min.
 If you have comments concerning the accuracy of these time estimates or suggestions for making this form simpler, we would be happy to hear from you.
-You can write to both the Internal Revenue Service, Attention: Tax Forms Committee, PC:FP, Washington, DC 20224; and the Office of Management and Budget, Paperwork Reduction Project (1545-0051), Washington, DC 20503.
+You can write to the Tax Forms Committee, Western Area Distribution Center, Rancho Cordova, CA 95743-0001.

-DO NOT send the tax form to either of these offices.
+DO NOT send the tax form to this office.
 Instead, see Where To File below.